 Website:

 Dr. Tauqeer reported that he discussed updating website to be able to collect dues online, with Central APPNA’s web developer.
-However, it was discovered that our current website is on an obsoletec program which will not allow it to be secured for dues collection.
+However, it was discovered that our current website is on an obsolete program, and updating the current website might not be feasible.
 A cost of 3-4 thousand USD is associated with getting a new website up and running in addition to approximately a thousand USD annual running cost.
 It was agreed upon to potentially consider a fundraising for website.

 Dr. Tauqeer will try to obtain username and password of the website from the web developer so that the same name/domain can be used for future website.